FABLE-3DXRD/ImageD11/README.md

 Some (dated) documentation is here: https://imaged11.readthedocs.io/

-If you are at ESRF on an old linux computer you can try "module load fable".

 To use from git, try this:

  - Download and install python 3.8+, perhaps from www.python.org but probably from conda.